-Faux fur from Helen Moore is the best Winter (and beyond) accessory for a vintage girl.
+Faux fur from Helen Moore is the best winter (and beyond) accessory for a vintage girl.
 And if you wonder who would wear faux fur in the Summer, wonder no more because I definitely would wear it regardless of the season.
-Their sumptuous and very 1930s looking Slim Vixen scarf being the perfect example, as it would make for an ideal addition to a vintage floor length evening gown.
+Their sumptuous and very 1930s looking Slim Vixen scarf being the perfect example, as it would make for an ideal addition to a vintage floor-length evening gown.
 It would also look divine paired with a couture blouse with short sleeves and a longer 1940s skirt.
 I’ve partnered with Helen Moore to show you my favourite winter accessories.

 For my latest look, I chose;